LoveUCB/APMA/README.md

 # Install
-- The deePheMut is linux-based tool, do not use Windows or MacOS
+- The protPheMut is linux-based server tool, do not use Windows or MacOS
 ## Installation of Blast tool
 1. In order to do blastp, please download ncbi-blast+
 ```sh